restic/restic/doc/manual_rest.rst

           --files-from file                        read the files to backup from file (can be combined with file args; can be specified multiple times)
           --files-from-raw file                    read the files to backup from file (can be combined with file args; can be specified multiple times)
           --files-from-verbatim file               read the files to backup from file (can be combined with file args; can be specified multiple times)
-      -f, --force                                  force re-reading the target files/directories (overrides the "parent" flag)
+      -f, --force                                  force re-reading the source files/directories (overrides the "parent" flag)
       -g, --group-by group                         group snapshots by host, paths and/or tags, separated by comma (disable grouping with '') (default host,paths)
       -h, --help                                   help for backup
-      -H, --host hostname                          set the hostname for the snapshot manually.
+      -H, --host hostname                          set the hostname for the snapshot manually (default: $RESTIC_HOST).
 To prevent an expensive rescan use the "parent" flag
           --iexclude pattern                       same as --exclude pattern but ignores the casing of filenames --iexclude-file file                     same as --exclude-file but ignores casing of filenames in patterns --ignore-ctime                           ignore ctime changes when checking for modified files